k3tchup/google_drive_sync/readme.md

 [ ] on first scan, detect deleted files in local cache and update Drive.  (increment version and marked them as trashed)

 [ ] for uploading changes, need to compare modified times before changing the remote files

+[ ] Address the issue with sqlite thread locking.
+We sometimes run into the "recursive cursor" errors.
+Look to lock the updates.

+[ ] add retries via the queues.   add metadata for retries count and put the thing back on the queue

 [ ] change all silly while loops to queues and multi-thread that stuff